andrewchristman/andrewchristman.github.io/_portfolio/paperscorer.md

     <strong>Key Considerations:</strong>
       <ul>
         <li>Guide is scoped to scanning and uploading assessments, not creating assessments, to avoid overwhelming the user.</li>
-        <li>Alternative methods for scanning and uploading are mentioned but not described in detail to avoid overwhelming the user.</li>
+        <li>Alternative methods for scanning and uploading student answer sheets are mentioned but not described in detail to avoid overwhelming the user.</li>
-        <li>Error states are discussed in detail to account for problems with student marking and the transition from paper to digital.</li>
+        <li>Error states are discussed to account for problems with student marking and the transition from paper to digital.</li>
       </ul>
     </li>
     <li><strong>Success Criteria:</strong> Teachers can scan and upload sheets to PaperScorer in less than 20 minutes while correcting all errors.</li>